ifrunistuttgart/RL_CrossCountrySoaring/README.md

 pandas (1.1.3) and
 matplotlib (3.4.3).

-To register the gilder module in your virtual environment run the following command inside this project folder:
+To register the gilder module in your virtual environment, run the following command inside this project folder:
 ```
 pip install -e glider
 ```

 ### Credits
-If you like to use our work in an academic context please cite:
+If you like to use our work or build upon the algorithms in an academic context, please cite:

-> Link to Paper(s)
+>Notter, S., Schimpf, F., & Fichter, W., "Hierarchical Reinforcement Learning Approach Towards Autonomous Cross-Country Soaring," AIAA SciTech 2021 Forum. https://doi.org/10.2514/6.2021-2010